All battles are first won or lost in the mind

-And while I've only known one truly self-destructive painter, I've seen too much harsh self-criticism in artists.
-Criticism that'll suck the joy right out of your art.
+And while I've only known one truly self-destructive painter, I've seen too much harsh self-criticism in my fellow artists.
+The kind of criticism that'll suck the joy right out of your art.

 And without the joy, you've got nothing.
-Because nobody loves a joyless work of art.
-Except the depressives, but do you really want to attract them into your life?
+Because nobody wants to look at a joyless work of art.
+Except for the depressives, but do you really want to attract them into your life?

 Honor your rhythm

 It's a universal law.
 Energy builds, it peaks, then it subsides.